aembke/fred.rs/docs/README.md

 ```

 In order for the reader task to respond to the caller in the Axum task we need a mechanism for the caller's oneshot sender half to move between the router task and the reader task that receives the response.
 An [`Arc<SegQueue>`](https://docs.rs/crossbeam-queue/latest/crossbeam_queue/struct.SegQueue.html) is shared between the router and each reader task to support this.

-## Code Layout

-* The [commands](../src/commands) folder contains the public interface and private implementation for each of the Redis commands, organized by category.
-This is roughly the same categorization used by the [public docs](https://redis.io/commands/).
-Each of these public command category interfaces are exposed as a trait with default implementations for each command.
-* The [clients](../src/clients) folder contains public client structs that implement and/or override the traits from [the command category traits folder](../src/commands/impls).
-The [interfaces](../src/interfaces.rs) file contains the shared traits required by most of the command category traits, such as `ClientLike`.
-* The [monitor](../src/monitor) folder contains the implementation of the `MONITOR` command and the parser for the response stream.
-* The [protocol](../src/protocol) folder contains the implementation of the base `Connection` struct and the logic for splitting a connection to interact with reader and writer halves in separate tasks.
-The [TLS interface](../src/protocol/tls.rs) is also implemented here.
-* The [router](../src/router) folder contains the logic that implements the sentinel and cluster interfaces.
-Clients interact with this struct via a message passing interface.
-The interface exposed by the `Router` attempts to hide all the complexity associated with sentinel or clustered deployments.
-* The [trace](../src/trace) folder contains the tracing implementation.
-Span IDs are manually tracked on each command as they move across tasks.
-* The [types](../src/types) folder contains the type definitions used by the public interface.
-The Redis interface is relatively loosely typed but Rust can support more strongly typed interfaces.
-The types in this module aim to support an optional but more strongly typed interface for callers.
-* The [modules](../src/modules) folder contains smaller helper interfaces such as a lazy [Backchannel](../src/modules/backchannel.rs) connection interface and the [response type conversion logic](../src/modules/response.rs).